DougPA/xSDR6000/README.md

 ## Mac Client for the FlexRadio (TM) 6000 series software defined radios.
 ### Provides functionality similar to the FlexRadio (TM) SmartSDR (TM) app.

-Builds on macOS 10.13.1 using XCode 9.3 using Swift 4.1 with a Deployment Target of macOS 10.11
+Built on macOS 10.13.4 using XCode 9.3 using Swift 4.1 with a Deployment Target of macOS 10.11

 There is now only one Branch (master), it REQUIRES Metal.